 Attachment and Loss

-Bowlby’s trilogy, Attachment and Loss, is the seminal work on attachment theory, in which Bowlby proposed an integrated theory of our relationships with attachment figures and the development of these relationships, and explains the person’s responses to separations and losses from attachment figures, as well as the effects of maternal deprivation.
+Bowlby’s trilogy, Attachment and Loss, is the seminal work on attachment theory, in which Bowlby proposed an integrated theory of our relationships with attachment figures and the development of these relationships.
+He explains the person’s responses to separations and losses from attachment figures, as well as the effects of maternal deprivation.

 Bowlby also 1) explains the development of Internal Working Models of attachment figures, the cognitive schemas or internal representations upon which later relationships are based, and 2) the effects of attachment traumas (such as separation and loss) on psychopathology (anxiety, depression, pathological grief, etc.).
 Here are Bowlby’s most important works:

-- For Bowlby the ethological (survival-enhancing) function of attachment is protection: attachment leads to seeking proximity to the attachment figure, which protects (enhances the survival of) the infant and child.
+- For Bowlby the ethological (evolutionary/survival-enhancing) function of attachment is protection: attachment leads to seeking proximity to the attachment figure, which protects (enhances the survival of) the infant and child.

 - From a psychological perspective, one of several key functions of attachment is to promote feeling of felt security: the opposite of anxiety.

-- Bowlby studied the effects of actual experiences -separations, losses, or deprivations- on attachment security and on emotions and conditions such as anxiety, anger, sadness and depression, on normal and pathological grief.
+- Bowlby studied the effects of actual experiences with attachment figures-separations, losses, or deprivations- on attachment security and on emotions and conditions such as anxiety, anger, sadness and depression, normal and pathological grief.

-- Bowlby also discussed the treatment of attachment difficulties/disorders.
+- Bowlby also discussed the origins and treatment of attachment difficulties/disorders.

-A key concept of Bowlby was the Internal Working Model, which was an attempt to update the ‘representation,’ and ‘object’ (or ‘internalized object’) concepts in psychodynamic theory.
+A key concept of Bowlby was the Internal Working Model, which was an attempt to update the ‘representation,’ and ‘object’ (or ‘internalized object’) concepts of earlier psychodynamic theory.
 He noted that we form extensive working models of our world, and especially of attachment figures, as we develop.

-Bowlby believed that internal working models are based on real experiences with attachment figures (as opposed to Freudian fantasies and conflicts between unconscious motivations and ideas).
+Bowlby believed that internal working models are based on real experiences with attachment figures (as opposed to Freudian fantasies & conflicts between unconscious motivations).
 He also believed that the negative emotions involved in insecure attachments lead to characteristic psychological defenses such as dismissive exclusion of information and feelings about the attachment figure, or anxious preoccupation with the availability or unavailability of the attachment figure.
 Defensive exclusion or anxious preoccupation is likely to lead to impaired ability to learn from new experiences, and thus to change or improve one’s sense of safety, competency, and worth.

 Bowlby believed that internal working models become more stable over the course of the development, and therefore become persistent, implicit and stable over the course of time, unless some traumatic experience intervenes to disrupt internal working models.

 Working models based on experiences during development explain a variety of psychological disorders, including disorders of anxiety, disordered mourning, and depression.
-They also explain the Freudian phenomenon of transference: in which the patient imposes (projects) rigid, inaccurate, internal working models – based on experiences with attachment figures – upon the therapist.
+They also explain the Freudian phenomenon of transference: in which the patient imposes (projects) his or her (rigid, inaccurate) working models- based on experiences with attachment figures – upon the therapist.

 Mary Ainsworth